lamaabdeldayem/TravellingWebsiteNetworksProject/README.md

    ```bash
    node app.js
    ```
-5. Open `http://localhost:3000` in your browser.(in code its 4000 so change it if 3000 isnt occupied)
+5. Open `http://localhost:3000` in your browser.(in code its 4000 so change it if 3000 is not used)